axibase/atsd/api/network/series.md

 ## Description

-Inserts a timestamped value (number or text) into a specified time series, uniquely identified by a composite primary key consisting of an entity, metric, and optional `key=value` tag(s).
+Inserts a timestamped value (number or text) into a specified time series, uniquely identified by a composite primary key consisting of an entity, metric, and optional `key=value` tags.

 ## Syntax